 As we get closer to autonomous and semi-autonomous cars, the focus of in-cabin monitoring expands from the driver to the entire cabin.
 To make each ride safe and enjoyable for every passenger in the vehicle, it’s crucial for the car to understand the passengers’ moods and states.
 This way, the system can respond to their needs in real time.

-Passenger monitoring system can, similarly to DMS, recognize the passengers’ emotions, estimate their age and gender, identify them, and more.
-That data can be combined and used to better understand the in-cabin environment and properly react to specific states and situations.
+The passenger monitoring system can, similarly to DMS, recognize the passengers’ emotions, estimate their age and gender, identify them, and more.
+Such data can be combined and used to better understand the in-cabin environment and properly react to specific states and situations.
 It can, for example, determine how many passengers there are in the back seat, who they are, what their relative position is, how they are feeling, and more.